-Are you ready to get immersed into the Korean culture and wear a Hanbok?
+Are you ready to get immersed in the Korean culture and wear a Hanbok?
 There are many things to do in Seoul but my favorite activity by far was wearing a Hanbok around the city.
 After seeing tens of locals wearing these princess-like dresses, I have decided to try it too!

-It’s fun, it’s comfortable, it’s fancy and great for a photo shoot!
+It’s fun, it’s comfortable, it’s fancy and great for a photoshoot!
 If you want to rent a Hanbok in Seoul and wear it around the city, you are in the right place.
-In this guide you will find out everything you need to know about this stylish traditional Korean dress.
+In this guide, you will find out everything you need to know about this stylish traditional Korean dress.
 Are you ready for the Seoul Hanbok experience?